 Our daughter, Ashely Nicole, was born May 1st, 1984.
 We had her for nine days before she passed away.
 My husband and I were nineteen with a toddler at home.
 We had no clue what to do with such head-spinning, heartbreaking grief.

-I’ve kept my little red and white pin close by over the years.
+Over the years, I’ve kept my little red and white pin close by.
 In a shadow box, in my purse, now on a book shelf amid my rocks.
 It reminds us we’re strong.
 It reminds us we’ve persevered through some really tough stuff.
-We are resilient.
+And we are resilient.

-Ashley Nicoleโs little life leaves a legacy.
-And I intend to use it for good.
-This moves me forward, determined to turn the pain around, to redeem it.
+Ashley Nicole’s little life leaves a legacy.
+And I’m determined to use it for good.

-Because joy is a gift.
-Itโs part of who we’re created to be.
-So we have the capacity to choose it every day.
-We won’t always feel joy and that’s okay.
-We just need to remember โฆย it’s not gone.
+Joy is a gift, a part of who God created us to be.
+We won’t always feel it.
+But remember, it’s not gone.
 It’s just hiding.

-One way I turn sadness into joy is to bless others on Ashley’s birthday.
-Click the link below to read about it:
+One way I turn sadness into joy is to bless others (at Jewel-Osco) on Ashley’s birthday:

 Click Here to Read “Grief & Joy Can Coexist?”

 **Thirty years after the hospital chaplain gave us our “I Am Loved” pins, we discovered a whole bowl of them at Helzberg Diamonds in the mall!
 We had no idea where they came from.
-We are forever grateful for their message.
-They gave a bit of light on one of our darkest days.
-Thank you, Helzberg Diamonds! ๐
+We are grateful for their message on one of our darkest days.
+Thank you, Helzberg Diamonds! 😊

 “Don’t forget that in the midst of all your pain and heartache, you are surrounded by beauty, the wonder of creation, art, your music and culture, the sounds of laughter and love, of whispered hopes and celebrations, of new life and transformation, of reconciliation and forgiveness.”~ W. Paul Young